AmigaPorts/ACE/docs/programming/hello_world.md

 # "Hello world" example

-At first, create folder of your project.
+First, create folder for your project.
 Then, create src folder for keeping your .c files.
 Let's start with `main.c`:

 ``` c
 #include <ace/generic/main.h>